fix-project/fix/src/tester/http-client/README.md

 > `assets/sw.js` script will try to cache our app, and loads the cached version when it cannot connect to server allowing your app to work offline (like PWA).
 > appending `#dev` to `index.html` will skip this caching, allowing us to load the latest builds during development.

+# Credit

+The template used to create this viewer is at https://github.com/emilk/eframe_template.
+The unmodified portions of the template are primarily the README build instructions and the base html webpage.